rgriff23/btw/README.md

 ___

-A package for running [BayesTraitsV2](http://www.evolution.rdg.ac.uk/BayesTraits.html) from R.
+A package for running BayesTraits from R (works on Mac OS only).
 The functions work by using `System` to run BayesTraits on your system and delete the output files after importing them into R.

-For now, this package only works on Mac OS.
+BayesTraits was developed by Mark Pagel and Andrew Meade, and is available from their [website](http://www.evolution.rdg.ac.uk/BayesTraits.html) as an executable file that can be run from a command line program such as Terminal.
+Consult the BayesTraits documentation before using `btw`.

 ___